altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 *Martha copied Rossin's gesture*
 "FL::And you?"
 "M::If he's fixable - good core in a bad wrapping or rotten through?"
-*Martha repeated the gesture*
+*Martha repeated the gesture.
-*Flanagan nodded, then crossed the threshold*
+Flanagan nodded, then crossed the threshold*
 }
 {
 ~Martha let out a sigh~